This post may contain affiliate links. Click here to see what that means.

 What Makes Them Unique?
 Luminance ingredients aren't just organic, they're also vegan and raw.
 If you don't like facial oils, Luminance specializes in lotions that have a wonderful texture without the use of thickeners, waxes, gums or emulsifiers (even natural ones).
 This is a small company with high standards.
 Kim, the founder and owner, posts his personal cellphone number on their website, and fields calls between 10am-2pm PT as part of his commitment to customer service.

-Product Line: facial cleansers, toners, serums, moisturizers, skin butters, lotions, eye creams, lip balms, masks, antioxidant sprays, deodorant, bar soaps, sunscreen, and holy cacao lubricant.
+Product Line: facial cleansers, toners, serums, moisturizers, skin butters, lotions, eye creams, lip balms, masks, antioxidant sprays, deodorant, bar soaps, sunscreen, shampoo, conditioner, and holy cacao lubricant.

 My Favorite Luminance Product: Nourishing Facial Serum.